EXCLUSIVE: Dan + Shay's Shay Mooney Reveals the Best Piece of Wedding Advice He Got From Dan Smyers

-Wedding bells are ringing for Dan + Shay's Shay Mooney and, luckily, he can follow the lead of band-mate and newlywed Dan Smyers, the country crooners revealed to ET's Sophie Schillaci when she caught up with the duo backstage at the CMA Fest in Nashville over the weekend.
+Wedding bells are ringing for Dan + Shay's Shay Mooney and, luckily, he can follow the lead of band-mate and newlywed Dan Smyers, the country crooners revealed to ET's Sophie Schillaci when she caught up with the duo backstage in Nashville over the weekend.

 "I kind of watched Dan go through [wedding planning], you know.
 He kind of let Abby take the reins and that's exactly what I'm doing," Mooney revealed.
 "I feel like it's always smart to let your ladies take the reins!"